StraaS/StraaS-stream-service/README.md

 'https://cms.straas.io/api/v1/app/token'
 ```

-If success, the response returned will be like as below
+If success, the response will be like as below

 ```
 {